hhotdong/math/logic/README.md

 ∃x(P(x) ⇒ Q(x)) is true.
 To see this suppose x0 is some particular orange.
 Then P(x0) ⇒ Q(x0) evaluates to F ⇒ T, which is T, and the existential quantifier is satisfied.
 [^quantifier_note_3]: In general, the statement “no x satisfying P(x) satisfies Q(x)” can be written ∀x (P(x) ⇒ ¬Q(x)).
 It is also equivalent to ¬∃x(P(x) ∧ Q(x)).
 [^quantifier_note_4]: ∀x,∃y(x + y = 0) ⟺ ∀x(∃y(x + y = 0)) ⟺ "For all x, there exists y which satisfies x + y = 0". ∃y∀x(x + y = 0) ⟺ ∃y(∀x(x + y = 0)) ⟺ "There exists y which satisfies that for all x, x + y = 0".
+[^de_morgan_note_0]: This is not really a “statement” in our official mathematical logic, because we don’t allow infinitely long formulas.